hovel/pybbm/docs/updates.rst

 0.12.4 -> dev

 * You can add first-unread get parameter to the topic url to provide link to first unread post from topic
+* Support Custom User model introduced in django 1.5.
+See :doc:`how to use custom user model with pybbm</customuser>`

 0.12.4 -> 0.12.5
 ----------------